karayabin/universe-snapshot/universe/Ling/Light/doc/api/Ling/Light/ServiceContainer/LightRedServiceContainer.md

 - RedOctopusServiceContainer::registerServices &ndash; Parses the given $conf array and registers the services.
 - RedOctopusServiceContainer::getServiceName &ndash; Returns the service name based on its position in the configuration array.
 - HotServiceResolver::getService &ndash; Returns the service (an instance of a class) defined in the given sic block.
-- HotServiceResolver::resolveArgs &ndash; Returns the given $args array, but with services resolved (based on the sic notation).